 Methodism believes, teaches, and defends the doctrine of the Trinity with great conviction.
-Methodists believe there is one God who exists in three persons: the Father, the Son, and the Holy Spirit, who are each fully God.
-The second person of the Trinity, the Son, became a man at the incarnation who is called Jesus of Nazareth.
+Methodists believe one God exists in three persons: the Father, the Son, and the Holy Spirit, who are each fully God.
+The second person of the Trinity, the Son, became a man at the incarnation called Jesus of Nazareth.

 What exactly do Methodists believe about the Trinity?
 What is the biblical basis for their belief?
 Do all Methodists believe in the Trinity, including the United Methodist Church?
 Keep reading to learn more.

-Methodists believe there is one God who exists in three persons: the Father, the Son, and the Holy Spirit.
+Methodists believe one God exists in three persons: the Father, the Son, and the Holy Spirit.
 While the word “trinity” doesn’t appear in the Bible, Methodists believe it’s an appropriate label to describe Scripture’s teaching on the triune nature of God.
 (Also see Do Methodists Believe in Predestination?)

 Methodists trace their history to the Church of England and the Protestant Reformation.
-John Wesley wanted to reform the Church of England, not start a new denomination, but leadership resisted his efforts and he started a movement that became the Methodist tradition.
+John Wesley wanted to reform the Church of England, not start a new denomination, but leadership resisted his efforts, and he started a movement that became the Methodist tradition.
 (Also see The Methodist Symbol: 5 Interesting Facts)

-Despite their differences, Wesley and his followers maintained the primary beliefs of Christianity, and many of the Church of England, including the Trinity.
+Despite their differences, Wesley and his followers maintained the primary beliefs of Christianity and many of the Church of England, including the Trinity.
 The 39 Articles of Religion is the traditional belief statement of the Church of England.
-The statement espouses belief in the Trinity, which Methodists agree with,

-Wesley elaborated to say that there is no true, genuine, Christian faith without the Trinity: “The knowledge of the Three-One God is interwoven with all true Christian faith.”
+Wesley said there is no valid, genuine Christian faith without the Trinity: “The knowledge of the Three-One God is interwoven with all true Christian faith.”
 (Also see Methodist vs. Baptist: What’s the Difference?)

-In historic Christian theology, Methodist or otherwise, Matthew 28:19 supports the personhood of each member of the Trinity, while verses like Titus 2:13, and Acts 5:3-4 affirm the Godhead of each of the three persons.
+In historic Christian theology, Methodist or otherwise, Matthew 28:19 supports the personhood of each member of the Trinity.
+At the same time, verses like Titus 2:13 and Acts 5:3-4 affirm the Godhead of each of the three persons.
 Interpreted together, along with many other verses, the reality that the nature of God is a Trinity emerges.